codyd51/gala/Notes.md

 default	15:36:05.032547+0100	Console	USBMuxConnectByPort:584 Connecting to port 32498 (f2, 7e)

 need to make /private/var/gala 777 to make it accessible to MobileSafari

+the IOSurface has a Z-order, so any time you kill SpringBoard you see the Gala boot logo again -- this is why you normally see the apple logo! and it looks like there's normally a spinner there just as a 'hack' to make sure in the worst case the user always sees a spinner?